 The following spring, John Watson, then-regional B.C. director of the federal Ministry of Indian Affairs wrote in a letter that both provincial and federal governments “are under tremendous pressure to ensure that we achieve the level of certainty required to assure business and other third parties.”

-In B.C., as in Quebec, Yukon, the Northwest Territories and the Atlantic provinces, the vast proportion of land has never been subject to treaty.
+In B.C. the vast proportion of land has never been subject to treaty.
 Although often referred to as public or Crown land, most of these areas are the unceded homelands of Indigenous nations.

 These communities are increasingly laying legal claim to their territory through the courts.
-A 2014 decision, for instance, granted the Tsilhqot’in nation Aboriginal title to 438,000 hectares of its traditional territory.
+A 2014 decision, for instance, granted the Tsilhqot’in nation Aboriginal title to a portion of its 438,000-hectare traditional territory.
 It took the Tsilhqot’in 25 years to win its legal challenge in the Supreme Court of Canada.
 The B.C. and federal government fought the title claim from start to finish.

 Following the Delgamuukw decision, the Supreme Court indicated the Wet’suwet’en could make a similar legal claim to its 22,000 square kilometre territory.
 Notably, the judges urged the government to seek to reconcile Aboriginal title with Crown title through negotiations, in the spirit of what it called “the honour and good faith of the Crown.”